 3. What’s your available profit?

-Your profit is the amount you have to reinvest in your business.
+Your business profit is the amount you have to reinvest in your business.
 This is the money that’s left over after you subtract your business expenses from your total revenue.
 Technically, you’re already reinvesting in your business by paying for ongoing business expenses.
 But where most people get stuck with reinvesting is when they have a surplus of money or profit.

 Remember, not all of your profit is available for reinvestment.
 You also use your profit to pay off business debt, pay your taxes, and pay yourself.
 Before we can calculate your available profit we need to know your average monthly profit.